aws/aws-iot-device-sdk-embedded-C/README.md

 ### master branch
 The [master](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master) branch hosts the continuous development of the AWS IoT Embedded C SDK libraries.
 Please be aware that the libraries in master branch may have bugs and performance issues.
 Consider using the released versions of the AWS IoT Embedded C SDK for production ready software.

-### v4_beta branch
+### v4_beta_deprecated branch
-The [v4_beta](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta) branch contains a beta version of the AWS IoT Embedded C SDK libraries.
+The [v4_beta_deprecated](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta) branch contains a beta version of the AWS IoT Embedded C SDK libraries, which is now deprecated.
 The libraries in this branch will not be released.
 However, critical bugs will be fixed and tested.
 No new features will be added to this branch.

-### development branch
-This branch currently hosts development of AWS IoT Embedded C SDK version 4 beta 2.
-It is currently a work in progress and should not be used to create any products at the moment.
-We will update this README when that status changes.

 ## Releases

 All the released versions of the AWS IoT Embedded C SDK libraries are available as git tags.
 For example the latest v3 SDK version is available at [tag 3.1.0](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v3.1.0).